These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise for creaminess.

 The detailed instructions and step-by-step photos are included in the recipe card.
 Here's a quick overview.

 Mix the ingredients in a medium bowl.
-With wet hands for easier handling, form the mixture into four ½-inch-thick patties.
+With moist hands, form the mixture into four ½-inch-thick patties.

 Cook the burgers in olive oil until golden brown and cooked through, about 5 minutes per side.